mjordan/larkm/README.md

 REST clients can provide a `shoulder` and/or an `identifer` value in the requst body.

 * Clients cannot provide a NAAN.
-* Clients must always provide a `target`.
+* Clients must always provide a `where` value.
 * If a should is not provided, larkm will use its default shoulder.
 * If an identifier is not provided, larkm will generate a v4 UUID as the identifier.
 * If an identifier is provided, it must not contain a shoulder.
-* If the identifier that is provided is already in use, larkm will respond to the `POST` request with an `409` status code acommpanied by the body `{"detail":"UUID already in use."}`.
+* If the identifier that is provided is already in use, larkm will respond to the `POST` request with an `409` status code acommpanied by the body `{"detail":"UUID <uuid> already in use."}`.

 To add a new ARK (for example, to resolve to https://digital.lib.sfu.ca), issue the following request using curl: